willthefirst/dvd-screensaver/README.md

 ## Todo
 - > [ ] Would be nice to really make collision detection work :(˝
     - It seems like this bug happens when velocities are different.
+        - Things to try: recreate this bug more directly?
+        - Try drawing the ray to see what it's doing?
 - > [ ] There's a color change bug
 - [ ] Refactor
     - [ ] Determine highest variance axis.